“I’m 100% Sure” — The Four Most Expensive Words in Finance

 -

-Edward Quince's Wisdom Bites: It's Radical
+Edward Quince’s Wisdom Bites: The Great Conformity Trade

 Brighter people, says Hofstadter, are those who see more clearly than others when there are grounds for fear.
 They may react early to perceived danger, but at least they escape in time.
 Those who continue to play the speculative game live by the motto “retire or get retired, opens new tab”, popularised on WallStreetBets.
 For them, the latter outcome is far more probable.